ToxicFrog/doom-mods/gzap/NOTES.md

   - this is ctx.checked_locations after initialization
   - it does properly remember keys, maps, clears across runs!
     - although we get all of our powerups/consumables whenever we start the game
-- messages sent to the game have tty escape codes in them
-- should only send immediately relevant messages
-- should work with logfiles, not just fifos
 - needs to be launchable from the GUI with name and optionally password and gzdoom configuration

 ## Item/location management for multiwad impl